Tap to Read ➤

 ✥ Pizza is one of the very few words which is understood all over the world, it originated in Naples, Italy!

-✥ Italy has over 3,000 museums and more hotel rooms than any other nation in Europe.
+✥ Italy has over 3,000 museums and more hotel rooms than any other European nation.

 ✥ The boundaries of Italy give it a shape like that of a boot!